 Author: Ron Dembo

-A year after the devastating Tubbs Fire in Northern California [INSERT hyperlink to part 1], in October 2018, I was driving through an area of burned forest the fire had raged.
+A year after the devastating Tubbs Fire in Northern California, in October 2018, I was driving through an area of burned forest the fire had raged.
 I had been invited to give a keynote speech at the conference of the California Independent System Operator (CAISO) to discuss risk thinking.
 As I drove, I saw work crews from PG&E installing new transformers on the burnt ground, in exactly the same part of the forest through which Tubbs Fire had spread and which was just as prone to drought and fire as it had been a year ago.